 Methodology: ranking the best high schools

 Academically, what are the top high schools in Washington, DC; Maryland; and Virginia?
 These rankings are a rigorous answer to that question, based solely on objective academic measures.

 Also answered are common questions about high schools.
 Which schools send the highest percentage of their students to top colleges?
 Which schools have the most National Merit semi-finalists?
 Which schools have the highest average SAT scores?

 Highlights of the rankings:

-- 2 public high schools, Thomas Jefferson (tuition: $0) and Montgomery Blair (tuition: $0), outranked every private high school in the DC metro area.
+- 1 public high school, Thomas Jefferson (tuition: $0) and Montgomery Blair (tuition: $0), outranked every private high school in the DC metro area.